Do you want to find out how to join the #periodpositive schools charter?

 #periodpositive believes that menstruation education should be:

-- Free, unbranded, objective, inclusive of reusables (like menstrual cups and cloth pads), and easy to understand
+- Free, unbranded, objective, inclusive of reusables (like menstrual cups and cloth pads), evidence-based, and easy to understand

 - Consistently taught by trained staff, factually accurate, up-to-date and well-researched, with learners’ needs in mind, and regularly evaluated with pupils and menstruation education practitioners, with excellent communication to other faculties, parents and community partners about the content of lessons

 - Delivered in teachable moments as they arise, as well as in planned curriculum lessons